Nazar963/42_libft/README.md

-# Hello there fellow pisciner
+# My implementation of the Libft

+## problems you might incounter
-This is my implementaion of the first project Libft. you might have a problem with ft_split which is the allocation of a two dimensional array and the process of free check this video it might help you:
+you might have a problem with ft_split which is the allocation of a two dimensional array and the process of free check this video it might help you: